zcyisiee/SyncPDF/docs/ImplementationDetails/Typesetting/Typesetting.md

-# 排版
+# Typography

-## 背景
+## Background

-对翻译后的文本，需要排版后才能放到 PDF 里。
+After translation, text needs to be typeset before placing into PDF.

-翻译后的段落可以包含以下几种类型的任意组合：
+Translated paragraphs can contain any combination of the following types:

-1. PDF 公式
+1. PDF formulas

-2. 单个 PDF 原始字符
+2. Single PDF original character

-3. 同样式的 PDF 原始字符串
+3. PDF original string with same style

-4. 翻译出来的同样式 unicode 字符串
+4. Translated unicode string with same style

-接下来分情况讨论：
+Let's discuss different cases:

-对于以下 3 种类型，可以直接透明传输到新位置。
+For the following 3 types, they can be directly transmitted transparently to new positions:

-1. PDF 公式
+1. PDF formulas

-2. 单个 PDF 原始字符
+2. Single PDF original character

-3. 同样式的 PDF 原始字符串
+3. PDF original string with same style

-只有`翻译出来的同样式 unicode 字符串` 需要执行重排版操作，因为这一步丢失了原有的排版信息。但是由于段落可以包含其他需要透明传输的组成部分，所以其他部分的位置也可能发生变更，也需要参与进排版来。
+Only "translated unicode string with same style" needs typesetting operation, as this step loses original layout information.
+However, since paragraphs may contain other components that need transparent transmission, their positions may also change and need to participate in typesetting.

-## 目标
+## Goal

-在段落原始包围框内想办法摆下所有的组成部分。如果实在摆不下，则尝试向书写方向扩展包围框。
+Try to fit all components within the original paragraph bounding box.
+If impossible, try to expand the bounding box in writing direction.

-## 具体实现
+## Specific Implementation

-首先进行重排判断，判断该段落是否需要重排。如果该段落所有元素均可透明传输，则无需重排。之后，如需重排，则执行具体重排算法 1：
+First perform reflow judgment to determine if the paragraph needs reflow.
+If all elements can be transmitted transparently, no reflow is needed.
+Then, if reflow is needed, execute Algorithm 1:

-1. 将所有元素转换为排版单元类型，排版单元内记录了该元素的长度宽度信息。
+1. Convert all elements to typesetting unit type, which records length and width information.

-2. 从原始段落包围框的左上角开始开始，依次摆放各元素。
+2. Start from top-left of original paragraph bounding box, place elements sequentially.

-3. 若当前行无法放下下一个元素，则换行。
+3. If current line cannot fit next element, wrap to next line.

-4. 重复 2~3，直到所有元素摆放完毕，或超出原始包围框。
+4. Repeat 2-3 until all elements are placed or exceed original bounding box.

-在译文长度小于原文长度时，上述算法 1 可以正常使用。但是当译文长度大于原文长度时，需要增加一步算法 2：
+Algorithm 1 works normally when translated text is shorter than original.
+When translated text is longer, Algorithm 2 needs to be added:

-1. 初始化元素缩放系数为 1.0。
+1. Initialize element scaling factor as 1.0.

-2. 初始化行距为 1.7。
+2. Initialize line spacing as 1.7.

-3. 使用算法 1 尝试排版。
+3. Try typesetting using Algorithm 1.

-4. 若无法放下所有元素，则首先以步长 0.1 缩小行距。若行距达到 1.1 后仍无法放下所有元素，则将元素缩放系数缩小 0.01，然后跳至第二步执行。
+4. If cannot fit all elements, first reduce line spacing by 0.1 step.
+If still cannot fit after reaching 1.1 spacing, reduce element scaling by 0.05 then jump to step 2.

-5. 若元素缩放系数小于 0.1，则报错。
+5. Report error if element scaling is less than 0.1.

-通过算法 2 即可在原始位置摆放下几乎所有语言的译文。
+Algorithm 2 can fit translations of almost all languages in original position.

-但是对于某些特殊情况，例如 `图 1` 翻译成 `Figure 1` 等，即使 0.1 的元素缩放也摆不下，需要尝试向书写方向扩展包围框。所以引出算法 3：
+However for special cases like "图 1" translated to "Figure 1", even 0.1 scaling cannot fit, need to try expanding bounding box in writing direction.
+So Algorithm 3:

-1. 以最小缩放限制 0.8 尝试排版。
+1. Try typesetting with minimum 0.8 scaling.

-2. 若无法放下所有元素，则通过页面信息计算该段落右侧空白空间。
+2. If cannot fit all elements, calculate paragraph's right whitespace using page information.

-3. 根据空白空间，扩展段落包围框。
+3. Expand paragraph bounding box based on whitespace.

-4. 以最小缩放限制 0.1 尝试排版。
+4. Try typesetting with minimum 0.1 scaling.

-## 局限性
+## Limitations

-1. 暂时只能处理从左向右书写的文字。
+1. Currently only handles left-to-right writing.

-2. 暂时无法处理目录条目根据点号对齐。
+2. Cannot handle table of contents alignment by dots.

-3. 性能较差，需要优化。
+3. Poor performance, needs optimization.

-4. 没有考虑页面全局信息，文字忽大忽小。
+4. No global page information consideration, inconsistent text sizes.

-5. 没有实现高级排版功能，阅读体验较差。
+5. No advanced typography features, poor reading experience.